bikeshaving/crank/docs/WIP.md

 ```

 ### Async components and children
 When Crank encounters an async component in the render tree, the entire rendering process also becomes asynchronous.
 Parent components also become asynchronous, depending on the kind of component.
-Synchronous function components will transparently pass updates along to async components, so that when a renderer updates a synchronous component with async children concurrently, that async component will be called as if it was being rendered directly.
+Synchronous function components will transparently pass updates along to async children, so that when a renderer updates a synchronous component concurrently, its async children will also update concurrently.

 On the other hand, synchronous generator components which yield async elements will not resume until those async elements have fulfilled.
 This is because synchronous generators expect to be resumed after their children have rendered, and the actual DOM nodes which are rendered are passed back into the generator, but we wouldn’t have those available if the generator was concurrently resumed before the async children had fulfilled.

-### Async generator functions and loading states
+### Async generator functions
-The async components we’ve seen so far have been all or nothing, in the sense that the renderer cannot show anything until all components in the tree have fulfilled.
-This can be a problem when you have an async call which takes longer than expected; it would be nice if parts of the element tree could be shown without waiting, and if components which have yet to fulfill could be replaced with a spinner.

 Just as you can write stateful components with synchronous generator syntax, you can also write stateful async components with async generator syntax.

 ```jsx